Top 150 Frequently Asked Core Java Interview Question

 70. Differentiate between transient and volatile variables in Java?

-Answer: ● Transient: In Java, it is used to specify whether a variable is not being serialized.
+Transient: In Java, it is used to specify whether a variable is not being serialized.
 Serialization is defined as the process of saving an object’s state in Java.
-When we want to persisting the object’s state by default, all instance variables in the object are stored.
-In some cases, we want to avoid persist a few variables because we don’t have the necessity to transfer across the network.
+When we want to persist the object’s state by default, all instance variables in the object are stored.
+In some cases, we want to avoid in persisting a few variables because we don’t have the necessity to transfer across the network.
 So, we declare those variables as transient.

 ● The transient keyword is used with the instance variable that will not participate in the serialization process.
 We cannot use static variable along with a transient variable as they are part of the instance variable.